-- CO is greater than 200 ppm air-free measurement for space heaters and water heaters; or 400 air-free for furnaces or boilers. - You see indicators of soot or flame roll-out. - Burners are visibly dirty. - The appliance spills for more than two minutes or measured draft is inadequate.
-See page 313. - The appliance hasn't been serviced for two years or more.
+- CO is greater than 100 ppm as measured or 200 ppm airfree measurement for space heaters and water heaters; or 200 ppm as measured or 400 air-free for furnaces or boilers. - You see indicators of soot or flame roll-out. - Burners are visibly dirty. - The appliance spills for more than two minutes or measured draft is inadequate.
+See page 306. - The appliance hasn't been serviced for two years or more.